Tangerine-Community/Tangerine/docs/editor/form-developers-cookbook/README.md

 ![skip-if-inside-tangy-inputs-groups](./valid-if-inside-tangy-inputs-groups.gif)

-## Use valid-if to reference variable inside tangy-inputs-group
+## Dynamic Location Level
 In the following example we empower the Data Collector to select which Location Level at which they will provide their answer.
+This example can also be used in a more advanced way to base the level of location required for entry given some other set of inputs.

 [Run example](https://dynamic-location-levels.glitch.me/) - [Open Editor](https://dynamic-location-levels.glitch.me/#edit) - [View Code](https://glitch.com/edit/#!/dynamic-location-levels)